 - Dress appropriately.
 In nice weather, many bike commuters ride in their work clothes if they don’t have far to travel.
 Other people choose to carry their work clothes in a backpack or pannier and change at work.

 You can bicycle warmly through the cold and snow.
 It can be done; it is done every year in Madison.
-Just check these sites and find how others do it.
+Some tips and tricks are available in this UW Winter Biking Video.

 Winter Bicycle Parking